 6. If a vaccine pans out, how does it get mass produced?

 Given the high failure rate for experimental vaccines, developers usually don’t invest in the capacity to manufacture lots of doses before a new one looks like a winner.
 In this case, some of the most prominent players in the race, such as Johnson & Johnson, Sanofi and Moderna, are scaling up production facilities already.
-CEPI, backed by philanthropist Bill Gates, wants to set up manufacturing facilities in every region.
-Glaxo announced that it is collaborating with Sanofi, an Australian university and two Chinese companies on projects that use its adjuvants, vaccine ingredients that boost the immune response, in the hope of making it easier to produce shots in larger quantities.
+Philanthropist Bill Gates, is committing funds to the worldwide manufacturing effort.
+Glaxo is collaborating with Sanofi, two Chinese companies and others on projects that use its adjuvants, vaccine ingredients that boost the immune response, in the hope of making it easier to produce shots in larger quantities.

 7. How would a vaccine get delivered to every corner of the globe?